LucaCanali/Miscellaneous/Spark_Physics/README.md

 # Apache Spark for High Energy Physics

-High Energy Physics (HEP, and also Particle Physics) experiments at the LHC are very data-intensive operations.
+This collects a few simple examples of how Apache Spark can be used in the domain of High Energy Physics data analysis.
-This collects a few simple examples of how Apache Spark can be used in the domain of HEP data analysis.
+Most of the examples are just for education purposes, use a small subset of data and can be run on laptop-sized computing resources.
 See also the blog post [Can High Energy Physics Analysis Profit from Apache Spark APIs?](https://db-blog.web.cern.ch/node/186)

 ### Contents: